ericaradman/Team-2-Stuff-/README.md

 Finally, the Figure.R script can be run to generate all of the figures that will be in the final poster.
 Figure1(first two figures printed combined): a boxplot comparison of non-scaled and scaled features.
 Figure2: a bar chart showing the distribution of feature importance across p-values.
 Figure3: the ROC plots for each model (AUC calculations and labels added manually on poster)(Blue = SVM, Red = RF, Green = NN, Yellow = KNN, Grey = NB).
 Figure4: the confusion matrices for each model.
 Figure5: is a bar chart showing the accuracy, specificity, and sensitivity of each model as well as that of current gold standard COVID tests (requires the accuracy.csv file).
 Figure6: a bar chart showing the importance of each feature in increasing order.

+To run this in BASH, use use BashCovid.sh

 Reference:

 Rao, A. M. et al. (2022) “A robust host-response-based signature distinguishes bacterial and viral infections across diverse global populations,” Cell reports.
 Medicine, 3(12), p.
 100842. doi: 10.1016/j.xcrm.2022.100842.